lkesteloot/teamten-typeset/README.md

 Book typesetting system written in Java.
 See the [Javadoc](https://lkesteloot.github.io/teamten-typeset/).
-It supports fine typography, ligatures, kerning, automatic hyphenation, table of contents, index, photos, cross-references, and footnotes.
+It supports fine typography, ligatures, kerning, automatic hyphenation, table of contents, index, photos, cross-references, footnotes, and right-to-left text.
 It converts a Markdown-inspired text file and generates a PDF.
 It can be used as a stand-alone application or as a library.